Nelson C. Baker portrait

 Nelson C. Baker, Ph.D.

-Nelson C. Baker is the inaugural interim dean of the College of Lifetime Learning and professor in the School of Civil and Environmental Engineering at the Georgia Institute of Technology.
-As dean, Nelson leads a multifaceted enterprise comprising Georgia Tech's research, educational programs, activities, and services for the ongoing educational needs of individuals and the workforce throughout a lifetime, from the early stages of one’s life to the later stages of their career.
+Having been one of the leaders in the Georgia Institute of Technology's online programs’ creation, including the three affordable online master’s at scale, Baker was then one of the leading strategists who worked to create the College of Lifetime Learning through the rationale, governance processes, and initial formation.
+He then served as inaugural interim dean of the College of Lifetime Learning and professor in the School of Civil and Environmental Engineering at Georgia Tech .
+As interim dean, Baker led a multifaceted enterprise comprising Tech's research, educational programs, activities, and services for the ongoing educational needs of individuals and the workforce throughout a lifetime, from the early stages of one’s life to the later stages of their career.

 The College consists of three internationally recognized organizations: the Center for 21st Century Universities (C21U), the Center for Education Integrating Science, Mathematics and Computing (CEISMC), and Georgia Tech Professional Education (GTPE).
 The new College, created in 2024, started as a division in 2023 under Baker’s leadership.
 Before this role, Baker served as the dean of professional education.

-Baker graduated from the Georgia Institute of Technology with a B.C.E. in Civil Engineering.
-He earned his M.S. and Ph.D. in civil engineering from Carnegie Mellon University.
+Baker graduated from Georgia Tech with a bachelor's degree in civil engineering.
+He earned his master's and doctorate in civil engineering from Carnegie Mellon University.